OpenNebula/docs/source/deployment/opennebula_installation/mysql_setup.rst

 MySQL database maintenance
 ===========================

-For an optimal database performance there are some tasks that should be done periodically depending on the load of the environment.
+For an optimal database performance improvement there are some tasks that should be done periodically, depending on the load of the environment.
 They are listed below.

 Search index
 ----------------------

-In order to be able to search VMs by different attributes, OpenNebula's database have a `FTS index <https://dev.mysql.com/doc/refman/5.6/en/innodb-fulltext-index.html>`__, the size of this index can increase fast depending on the cloud load.
-For freeing some space it is needed to perform the following maintenance task periodically:
+In order to be able to search for VMs by different attributes, OpenNebula's database has an `FTS index <https://dev.mysql.com/doc/refman/5.6/en/innodb-fulltext-index.html>`__.
+The size of this index can increase fast, depending on the cloud load.
+To free some space, perform the following maintenance task periodically:

 .. code::